DistributedClocks/GoVector/README.md

 Step 2:

-    Setup your GoVec so that the realtime boolean is set to true and the correct brokeraddr and brokerpubport values are set in the Initialize method you intend to use.
+    Setup your GoVec so that the real-time boolean is set to true and the correct brokeraddr and brokerpubport values are set in the Initialize method you intend to use.